Stuart Appleby's Golf Swing

 Beginning of downswingBeginning of downswing

 Notice, too, that although it's definitely a one plane position, Stuart's shoulder plane is a bit flatter than what some consider a purist one plane position.
 That's not a problem.
-It will cause a tendency to hit the ball a little bit more right-to-left, so if you tend to do that you'll want to be careful about rotating your shoulders on a flatter plane like this.
+It will cause a tendency to hit the ball a little bit more trail-to-lead, so if you tend to do that you'll want to be careful about rotating your shoulders on a flatter plane like this.

 Of course, if Stuart rotated this flat on the way down he would undoubtedly hit a lot of massive hooks because of the dynamics of his swing and the way he takes it back.
 Keeping the club face a little more square, or even slightly shut, then rotating flat on the way back would cause a lot of problems on the way down if he just rotated down flat.